 Bournemouth University, Talbot Campus

 September: 1 year full-time (16 months with optional study exchange).
-January: 16 months full-time (18 months with optional study exchange), 2 years with optional 30-week work placement or 2 years part-time
+January: 16 months full-time (18 months with optional study exchange), 2 years part-time or with optional 30-week work placement

 United Nations World Tourism Organisation (UNWTO)